-- Transactions are executed in accordance with management's general or specific authorization. - Transactions are recorded as necessary to permit preparation of financial statements in conformity with generally accepted accounting principles or any other criteria applicable to such statements and maintain accountability of assets. - Access to assets is permitted only in accordance with management's general or specific authorization.
+- Transactions are executed in accordance with management's general or specific authorization. - Transactions are recorded as necessary to permit preparation of financial statements in conformity with generally accepted accounting principles or any other criteria applicable to such statements and maintain accountability of assets. - Transactions permit preparation of financial statements in conformity with generally accepted accounting principles or any other criteria applicable to such statements and maintain accountability of assets.

-• The recorded accountability for assets is compared with the existing assets at reasonable intervals and appropriate action is taken with respect to any differences.
+- Access to assets is permitted only in accordance with management's general or specific authorization. - The recorded accountability for assets is compared with the existing assets at reasonable intervals and appropriate action is taken with respect to any differences.